 I don’t think there is a set way to deal with a situation like this.
 Perhaps we would have some similarities, but every patient’s experience is unique in itself.
 Thus, approaches and ways to deal with an experience vary.

-1. ‘Here is the thing’, I’d think to myself – ‘You’ve got a chronic illness, a non-communicable disease (NCD).
+1. ‘Here is the thing,’ I’d think to myself – ‘You’ve got a chronic illness, a non-communicable disease (NCD).
 It is not going away.
-It is here with you for the rest of your life’…
+It is here with you for the rest of your life…

-NCDs are diseases of long duration and generally, they have a slow progression.
+NCDs are diseases of long duration, and generally, they have a slow progression.
 They are by far the leading cause of death in the world.
 They force many people into or entrench them in poverty due to catastrophic expenditures for their treatment.
 They also have a large impact on undercutting productivity.
 Unfortunately, not all countries, or rather not all medical systems, are prepared to provide adequate diagnosis and long-term care.

 Nonetheless, even with access to the best care and technology (and of course, depending on the state of your condition and your circumstances at the time), the patient (and his family) would have to play a significant role in this process.

 By the sixth week after the diagnosis, I was much calmer, more serene, and was starting to embrace my illness.
-I was ‘trapped by my life’, my life with the illness.
+I was ‘trapped by my life, my life with the illness.
 So, at that point, my ‘choice was to continue to swim or to be drowned’.
-Either way, I was ‘already wet’.
+Either way, I was ‘already wet.’

 At first, I endured some confusion and some soul-searching.
 I went from facing imminent death, questioning God, to trying to understand why it was me who had to live with this condition.
-‘This is not fair’, I’d hear myself saying.
+‘This is not fair, I’d hear myself saying.
 Then, my righteous side would chirp in – ‘why not you?’
 ‘How fortunate you are!’
-Finally, questions like if I were up to the challenge, how badly I wanted to stay alive, and why I did, all came into play.
+Finally, questions like if I were up to the challenge, how badly I wanted to stay alive, and why I did all came into play.
 Getting to the answers early on was essential.

 Thankfully, in my case, I was still relatively healthy.
 In 2012, I was classified as a Grade II heart patient, according to the New York Heart Association – NYHA classification system.

-Then, I put together a plan (Read more) to deal with my condition.
+Then, I put together a plan to deal with my condition.
 Although the plan has evolved a lot over the years, I strongly believe that it plays an important role in my continued quest for joy and happiness whilst dealing with my illness.
 Working through set goals and an action plan made me feel somewhat in control and gave me more and more confidence over time.
 It also helped me remain calm and composed whilst facing the daily storms (of symptoms, mood swings, low energy, etc.).

 Finally – 4.
 ‘Live life, keep busy, keep pursuing happiness’ was my mantra.
 It was important for me to not let the illness take away my joy and happiness.
 Interestingly, the process made me understand that happiness and illness are not actually exclusive.
 For, if anything, illness would actually exemplify my sense of fulfillment.

-That is for today.
-Thanks for reading.
+That is for now.